-

 $1,800

-The WI-HEAB Hearing/Visually Impaired Student Grant is open to students enrolled at in-state or eligible out-of-state public or independent institutions who show financial need and have a severe or profound hearing or visual impairment.
+The WI-HEAB Hearing/Visually Impaired Student Grant Program was established to provide funding for undergraduate students enrolled at in-state or eligible out-of-state public or independent institutions who have a severe or profound hearing or visual impairment.
+Students are eligible to receive the scholarship for up to ten semesters.
 First-time applicants must have the degree of hearing or visual impairment certified by a physician or audiologist.
-Certification is not required if the applicant has previously been awarded a grant under this program.
-Please visit the scholarship's website for more information.
+Applicants must use the space on the back of the application form for certification or attach a current audiogram or eye report results.
+Certification is not required if the student has previously been awarded a grant under this program.
+Please visit the award's website or contact the Wisconsin Higher Educational Aid Board for more information.

 Gallaudet University Endowed Scholarships